3dsecure/mpi-docs/source/index.md

 You need an API key to interact with our API.
 Sign-up <a href="http://www.3dsecure.io/">here</a>.

 <p class="alert alert-danger">
-API keys come with many privileges so keep them secret.
+The API key is what you pay for so keep it secret.
 </p>

 ## API endpoint